g0lgi/eshop/README.md

   - LSP:  Can lead to unexpected behavior when substituting subclasses for superclasses.
   - ISP: Unnecessary methods may be implemented, leading to code bloat.
   - DIP: The system is less flexible.

+# Tutorial 4
+## 1. Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.

+**• Are my feedback cycles as fast as I would like them?
+When do I get warned about bugs, and is there any practical way to make that happen sooner?** \
+Yes, they are pretty fast, and I haven't found a way to make them substantially faster.
+**• Is there some way that I could write faster integration tests that would get me feedback quicker?** \
+Not that I am aware of.
+**• Can I run a subset of the full test suite when I need to?** \
+Yes, I have tests for each class in the model, repository, and service folders.
+**• Am I spending too much time waiting for tests to run, and thus less time in a productive flow state?** \
+Not really, they run in seconds.

+## 2. You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.
+**Fast: The tests run as fast as possible so it can be run without interrupting your workflow.** Yes, they run in seconds **Isolated/Independent: A test case must not interfere, change the state of functions, or dependent to other test cases.** Yes, they merely test their function **Repeatable: Tests must be able to run repeatedly, with consistent result.** Yes **Self-Validating: Tests must be self-validating (have strict and correct assertions to pass/fail).** Yes
+**Thorough/Timely: Tests must cover all happy paths and unhappy paths.
+Cover all possibility of results and errors.
+Tests must be designed before coding.** Yes, as can be seen through my commits, which is RED first and then GREEN.